sakuli/sakuli.github.io/content/docs/01_getting_started.md

 Is this OK? (yes)
 {{< /highlight >}}

-After confirming the prompt, an empty project has been initialized.
+After confirming the prompt, the empty project has been initialized.

 ## Installation

-The following steps are required to set up Sakuli to work with a multitude of browsers.
+The following steps are required to set up Sakuli with multiple browsers.
 Once the initial setup is done, we will dive right into our first test.

 ### WebDriver Installation

-Sakuli utilizes the [WebDriver protocol](https://www.w3.org/TR/webdriver1/) to remote control browsers during test execution.
+Sakuli utilizes the [WebDriver protocol](https://www.w3.org/TR/webdriver1/) to remote control browsers during the test execution.
 In addition to the browser itself, you need to install the corresponding WebDriver as well.
-Several wrapper packages can be found on [npmjs.com](https://npmjs.com), which allow to install the required binaries via `npm`.
+Several wrapper packages can be found on [npmjs.com](https://npmjs.com), which allow the  installation of the required binaries via `npm`.

 Since some users encountered issues with geckodriver on Firefox, we recommend using chromedriver at the moment.
-We are working on fixes and workarounds for geckodriver.
+We are working on fixtures and workarounds for geckodriver.

-At the moment, the preferred browser to run Sakuli tests is Chrome, a suitable WebDriver can be installed via
+At the moment, the preferred browser to run Sakuli tests is Chrome.
+A suitable WebDriver can be installed via

 {{< highlight bash >}}
 npm i chromedriver